 Does the city have a position on the master plan?

-Individual City Council members may have expressed positions on the master plan, but the City Council has not taken a position.
-City staff will present a draft comment letter for the City Council’s consideration at its March 13, 2018, meeting.
+Individual City Council members may have expressed positions on the master plan, but the City Council has not taken an official position.

-The proposed master plan would only trigger a vote if it meets the criteria in the city’s municipal code, CMC 21.53.015.
-One criteria is if the master plan requires the City of Carlsbad to approve any zone change, general plan amendment or other legislative action.
-The other criteria is if the master plan includes an expansion of the airport.
-The city’s outside legal counsel does not believe the master plan meets these criteria.
-Because many community members continue to express an interest in voting on the master plan, the City Council has asked city staff to research options related to a vote, including when a vote could occur, even if it were advisory and not binding, the cost, and the legal and financial implications.
+Yes.
+The City Council has the ability to call for an advisory vote on virtually anything.
+An advisory vote is not binding.
+The City Council has asked city staff to research options related to a vote, including when a vote could occur, even if it were advisory and not binding, the cost, and the legal and financial implications.
 City staff will return to the City Council with this information at an upcoming meeting.

 Why aren't the actions in the proposed master plan considered an expansion?

 The city’s outside counsel believes that expansion refers to enlargement of the airport’s physical boundaries, not an extension of the runway or other changes within the fenceline of the existing airport.
-This opinion is based on the need to interpret the term to preserve the legal validity of Section 21.53.015, historical context, legislative history and other factors.
-Nevertheless, regardless of the meaning of the term expansion, the city has not identified any general plan amendment, zone change or other legislative enactment necessary to implement the master plan or any of its components.
+This opinion is based on concerns regarding federal preemption, historical context, legislative history and other factors related to the legal definition of the term “expansion.”

 What is being proposed in the master plan?

 In a nutshell, the draft master plan includes three main changes.
-One is adding safety features at each end of the runway to slow down planes and help prevent them from going off the end of the runway in an emergency.
+One is adding safety features at each end of the runway to slow down planes and help safely stop a plane that overruns the runway.
 The second is shifting the runway to the north to increase the separation distance between the runway and the taxiway.
 The third is to extend the runway to the east end of the property, near the corner of El Camino Real and Palomar Airport Road.